pbain63/Figma_to_HTML/README.md

 - **HTML5** – Semantic and accessible markup
 - **CSS3** – Styling with Flexbox, Grid, and media queries
+- **JavaScript** - Open and close the menu of the hamburger button for mobile view
 - **Figma** – Source design for conversion

 ---